-For the years ended December 31, 2019 and 2018, we incurred \$3,057,945 and \$3,542,432 for research and development expenses, respectively.
+For the six months ended June 30, 2020 and the years ended December 31, 2019 and 2018, we incurred \$1,298,540, \$3,057,945 and \$3,542,432 for research and development expenses, respectively.
 We expect to continue to incur similar levels of expenditures on research and development.
 Our research and development efforts focus primarily on the development of robust base technology as well as scaling efforts.
 In addition, we will continue to enhance our ADMs' capabilities and to develop a four-wheel version of our ADM technology, the K7, which is intended to operate in a wider range of challenging terrains.